Medology/gherkin-cs-fixer/README.md

 ### Setting up the project for development:

-You will also want to ensure that `./bin`, `./node_modules/.bin` & `./vendor/bin` is in your `$PATH` and is the highest priority.
+You will also want to ensure that `./bin` & `./vendor/bin` is in your `$PATH` and is the highest priority. `./node_modules/.bin` should be included in you `$PATH` at the lowest priority.
 You can do so by adding the following to your shell profile:

-    export PATH=./bin:./node_modules/.bin:./vendor/bin:$PATH
+    export PATH=./bin:./vendor/bin:$PATH:./node_modules/.bin

 Run `docker_build`.
-This will build setup the project dependencies if they are not already and create a local docker image called `local_gherkin_fixer` that you can use for testing
+This will build setup the project dependencies if they are not already and create a local docker image called `local:gherkin_fixer` that you can use for testing

 ### Testing